 HOMLER’s music first became known in the 1980s with her Breadwoman cassette (High Performance Audio), a collaboration with Steve Moshier.
 Her debut album, Dó Ya Sá di Dó (amf), was released in 1992.
 In 1994 she was featured on Sugarconnection: Alien cake (No Man’s Land) and in 1995 on Macaronic Sines (Lowlands), a collaboration with Geert Waegeman and Pavel Fajt.
 In the mid-1990s, she released two albums with the Voices of Kwahn in the United Kingdom: Silver Bowl Transmission (North/South) and Peninsular Enclosure (Swarf Finger).
 In 1997 a recording of her live performance with Waegeman and Fajt was released as Corne de Vache (Victo).
 House of Hands (ND) was released in 2000, and in 2005, Kelpland Serenades (pfMENTUM) with Steuart Liebig, and Piewacket (PNT) with Stephanie Payne.
 Her duo-project with Sylvia Hallett, The Many Moods of Bread and Shed (Orchestra Pit Recording Co.) was released in 2012.
 On Here & Here & Here (ptMENTUM-2014) she performs as part of the Michael Vlatkovich quintet.

 In 2016 Breadwoman and Other Tales was re-released by RVNG to critical acclaim.
-More LP releases are planned in 2018 on several European indie labels.
+More LP releases are planned on several European indie labels.